scfrederic/from-sponline-to-sp2019/README.md

 ```

 ### 3.2 Modify the config\write-manifests.json
-Open the "config" folder and then **edit the "write-manifests.json" file to add the path to the CDN library** (created at step 3).
+Open the "config" folder and then **edit the "write-manifests.json" file and replace the PATH TO CDN by the path of your CDN library** (created at step 3).

 For example,
 ```shell